NipunShrivats/Node-Express/Readme.md

 4. It is mounted in the main app uisng app.use("/basepath", router)

 ## Middleware

 1. Are the functions that have access the request object(req), the response object(res), and the next middleware function in the application's request-response cycle.
 2. The next middleware function is commonly denoted by a variable named next

+## EJS - Embedded JS template

+1. EJS is a simple templating language that lets you generate HTML markup with plain JS.